 10. Winterize Your AC System

 Winterizing the AC system means cleaning the outdoor unit.
-It’s important to remove any dust, debris, leaves and miscellaneous buildup from the outdoor AC unit.
+It’s important to remove any dust, debris, leaves and miscellaneous buildup from the outdoor unit.
 Depending on location and winter practices, you can even turn the power off and cover the system.

 11. Look for Signs of Moisture